Micron Technology, Inc. (MU) Stock Analysis

 What does Micron Technology do?

-Micron designs, manufactures, and sells memory chips (DRAM and NAND flash) and storage products (SSDs) used in data centers, smartphones, computers, automotive systems, and industrial devices.
-The company operates globally and serves both consumer and enterprise markets.
+Micron designs, manufactures, and sells memory semiconductors (DRAM and NAND flash) and storage products for data centers, mobile devices, automotive, and industrial applications.
+The company serves major cloud providers, device makers, and OEMs globally.

 Is MU a good stock to research?